To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Click this link for my full blog post on the Isle of Skye

-To get to Skye from Inverness you will want to take the bus.
-You could take a train part of the way then transfer to a bus.
-But that’s a bit more complex than to just take the bus the whole way where there is no transfer required.
+To get to Skye from Inverness, you will want to take the bus.
+You could take a train part of the way and then transfer to a bus, but that’s a bit more complex than just taking the bus the whole way, where there is no transfer required.
 It takes about 3.5 hours on the bus to get to Portree from Inverness.
-By car, it takes near 2.5 hours.
+By car, it takes nearly 2.5 hours.

 The Isle of Skye is a mostly outdoor location.
 There are tons of castle ruins, hikes, and different outdoor sights to see.
 Just driving around is phenomenal, and there will always be another trail leading you further into the rugged landscape.
 The scenery will simply take your breath away, and it’s not something you can truly describe until you experience it for yourself.